d-ries/linux-essentials/09_usersandpermissions/01_course.md

 -rw-rw-r-- 1 student student 0 okt 15 16:44 file
 -rw-r--r-- 1 root    root    0 okt 15 16:44 file2
 ```
-One last thing to be aware of: If you look at the above files, you'll see that files created by the root user have a different umask set.
 This is explained by looking at the system-wide umask setting, found in the `/etc/login.defs` file.

 ```bash
 student@linux-ess:~/course$ nano /etc/login.defs